Globerzerk/Statement-code/README.md

 Welcome to the Truth (Yeah, You Won’t Like It)

-Hey.
-I’m Troy Hanken.
 If you’re here, you’ve probably heard I got kicked out of Extinction Rebellion.
 Yeah, that Extinction Rebellion.
 The group that’s supposed to be at the frontlines of saving the planet, right?
 Well, buckle up, because I’ve got a lot to say about that.

 Why I’m No Longer in XR (Spoiler: They’ve Gone Soft)